v4u2chat/pharma-network/README.md

 # pharma-network
-A project for applying blockchain to tackle the challenge of drug-counterfeiting in a pharmaceutical supply chain
+A project for applying blockchain technology to tackle the challenges of drug-counterfeiting in a pharmaceutical supply chain

 ## Network Architecture